changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-web-business-sunset-faq.md

 <properties
-   pageTitle="Azure SQL Database Web および Business Edition 終了に関する FAQ |Microsoft Azure" description="Azure SQL Web および Business データベースの提供終了日と新しいサービス階層の機能について説明しています。" services="sql-database" documentationCenter="na" authors="stevestein"
+   pageTitle="Azure SQL Database Web and Business Edition sunset FAQ | Microsoft Azure" description="Find out when the Azure SQL Web and Business databases will be retired and learn about the features and functionality of the new service tiers." services="sql-database" documentationCenter="na" authors="stevestein"